-I started discovering one of my chickens had soft shell eggs and had trouble laying an egg.
-I started to scour the web for information and found that we had an antidote from our very own chickens….their EGGS!
+I started discovering one of my chickens had soft shelled eggs that gave her trouble laying eggs.
+Through some digging I found we had an antidote from our very own chickens….their EGGS!

-To crush the eggs, I use a spoon or some similar sort of utensil to crush the shells into small pieces.
-Don’t want them too small to where they are almost powder but small enough for them to eat easily, about half a dime size.
+To crush the eggs, I use a spoon or something similar to crush the shells into small pieces.
+You don’t want them too small to where they’re almost powder like but small enough for them to eat easily, about half a dime size.
 Once done have it as a side dish next to their main feed dish.
-I don’t recommend mixing in with their feed as it might give them too much calcium.
-It should be an option for them to peck at whenever they desire it.
+I don’t recommend mixing it in with their feed as it might give them too much calcium.
+It should be an option for them to peck at it whenever they desire to have some.
 But be sure to only use their OWN egg shells not store bought or someone else’s flocks.
-Your ladies may not be accustomed to the bacteria that may be in other eggs.
+Your ladies may not be accustomed to the bacteria that might be in other eggs.

-If you have leftover crushed eggs shells I like to store them in a glass jar or canister to use for later at any time they run low.
+If you have leftover crushed eggs shells I like to store them in a glass jar or reused oatmeal container to use for later at any time they run low.
 Your ladies will only eat as much as they need so don’t worry about filling up a bowl of it for them to use at any time they please.

-There are oyster shells available at the store but I find my ladies love their own egg shells better, might be a little softer, easier to peck at than the oyster shells.
+Another option for calcium are oyster shells available at feed stores, I’ve bought some here on Amazon.
+But I find my ladies love their own egg shells better, might be a little softer, easier to peck at than the oyster shells.
 And in the long run you save money!

 With love for all living things,

 Crazy Sexy Cool Chicken Momma